 Blue Grotto Facts

-- The gorgeous cavern has a small entrance, measuring around 5 ft (1.5 m) in width, at the waterline.
+- The gorgeous cavern also has a rather small entrance, measuring around 5 ft (1.5 m) in width, at the waterline.
 Yet despite this, the Blue Grotto forms one of the leading tourist attractions on the island.

 Blue Grotto Lighting Effects

 The Blue Grotto has an illumination consisting of an ethereal brilliant blue lighting.
 This startling effect occurs due to dual sources.
 The first comes from the small entrance at the waterline.
 However, the primary source of lighting actually consists of the second source.

 This source is the second hole, located directly below the first.
 Furthermore, the two remain separated by a bar of rock measuring around 6 ft (2 m) thick.
 But, the second hole measures nearly 10 times the size of the upper entrance.

 Thus, in a truly rare occurrence, the cave actually receives its primary lighting from below the waterline.
 In addition, yet another quirk of geology also exists in the cavern involving the lighting effects.

 Due to the result of positioning, it remains impossible for a visitor to discern either of three separate things.
 These consist of the shape of the underwater hole, the outline of the stone bar, or even the nature of the lighting source.